top of page

 UpperKey property management blue banner

-Eviction Notice Prior To The Expiry Of The Contract
+Eviction Notice Prior to The Expiry Of The Contract

 There are specific instances in which a landlord can evict a tenant before the end of the lease contract.
 These reasons are covered by Article 25 of Law No. 26 of 2007.